gsantner/felgo-eval-superjoe/doc-tutorial/2018-02-16-vplay-tutorial.md

 ## Entrance point - Main.qml
-This is the main component of the app, which does handle navigation and command switchting between screens and states.
+This is the main component of the application, which does handle navigation and command switchting between screens and states.

 ```
 GameWindow {